nryn/commits/README.md

 commits is a command line tool for searching through 'karma' semantic commit messages and co-authors.

-It can be used to display the scopes and types of recent (the last 6 weeks) commits, as well as co-authors who worked/paired/mobbed on the commits, and can count these things.
+It can be used to display the scopes and types of the most recent commits, as well as co-authors who worked/paired/mobbed on the commits, and can count these things.

 ## Installation